ridhamp4/ridhamp4.github.io/_news/announcement_6.md

 related_posts: false
 ---

-IIT Gandhinagar Tech Contingent won 4 trophies (best of all times) at the event, and I personally won a bronze (Dec 15, 2025).
+IIT Gandhinagar Tech Contingent won 4 trophies (best of all times) at the event, and I personally won a bronze.